walidharbi/vHPC/README.md

 vHPC
 ====

-Virtual HPC environment for new users who would like learn how to use HPC at research centers or universities
+Virtual HPC environment for new users who would like understand and learn how to use HPC at research centers or universities.